 The cornerstone of Phase 2 is our new concept kitchen.
 Over the years, hundreds used our old kitchen for numerous and varied events; it has seen thousands of pancakes, tons of roast beef, banquets, buffets, and more.
 It had limitations, it wasn’t a good place to work, but somehow it got the job done.
 The Millenium Kitchen will eventually be big, bright, fun, and create exceptional opportunities.
 Borne out of technology and the imagination and experience of local chefs the new kitchen will do everything well; if you’d like to pop in and join a class to make a great soup for lunch, whip up something different to take home for dinner, or join a gourmet club for a great group cooked meal, the Phase 2 kitchen is a concept made for you.
 Once fully operational we expect to run 15 activities a week for groups of 10.
 People working the kitchen for one of the dozens of church and CBBCA events, weddings, and anniversaries will find the kitchen’s banquet configuration a welcome and dramatic improvement.
 It is a big job with a fairly significant price tag.
 New Sandhills donations and 5 year memberships will help fund the project.
-We’ll work on it, bit by bit, and expect to have permits in place for July 2017.
-By September the initial stage will deliver a dramatically improved banquet experience with a design that provides space, convenience, and many small details that make the Millennium Kitchen unique.
+We’ll work on it, bit by bit, and expect to have permits in place for September 2017.
+The initial stage will deliver a dramatically improved banquet experience with a design that provides space, convenience, and many small details that make the Millennium Kitchen unique.

 Engraving is now in progress for Phase 2 of the CBBCA Donor Wall.
 The wall recognizes the contributions to our past, our present, and our future.
 New donor tiles are now available; donors of $250 or more will receive a 6×6 engraved tile with 2 lines of text up to 36 characters, donors of $750 or more will receive a 12 x 12 tile with up to 5 lines of text and 105 characters.
 Donations are not tax deductible.

 You can order your tile here: